agarwal-ayushi/minimal-mistakes/index.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: 'with Ayushi Agarwal'
 intro:
-  -excerpt: 'Come back if you want to read about my latest projects and get updated on recent developments in the field of AI and Semicondictor Industry'
+  - excerpt: 'Come back here if you want to read about my latest projects and get updated on recent developments in the field of AI and Semicondictor Industry'
-author_profile: true

 ---

 {% include feature_row id="intro" type="center" %}